 |Williams College Honor Code||Williams Computing Policies||CS Honor Code and Computer Usage Policy|

 Explanation of the Honor Code as it pertains to this course:

 I. Explanation related to help from people (i.e., non-written sources):

 Reading responses / paper reviews: These are expected to be your work alone.
-When assigned a reading for which you are also writing a review, do not discuss the paper or your response with anyone other than the instructor (i.e., me).
+When assigned a reading for which you are also writing a review, do not discuss the paper or your response with anyone other than the instructor (Andrea) or TA (Nick).
 This will ensure that our tutorial session discussions will be fresh and interesting.

 Regular weekly non-programming assignments other than reading responses or paper reviews: You may work alone or with classmates.

-If you choose to work with classmates, you may discuss the problems and work out your solutions together, but you must write them up individually.
+If you choose to work with classmates, you may discuss the problems and work out the general ideas together, but you must write up your solutions individually.
 You must also clearly cite your partner(s) on the work you turn in.
-Also clearly site any written sources outside of those assigned.

 Consulting any person outside of the class is a violation of the honor code.

-Programming assignments: On each programming assignment you will have the option of working either alone or with one classmate.
-The partner need not be your tutorial partner, though working with your tutorial partner on code will be convenient for tutorial meetings.
+Programming assignments: On each programming assignment you will have the option of working either alone or with your tutorial partner.
 Programs that you turn in (just one if working with a classmate) must contain only: code written solely by your group or code written by yourself or other CS 374 students this semester for previous assignments.
 Code from previous assignments must be clearly credited where it is used and in a separate written note to me.
 It may be used only with permission of the students involved.